 - First slide should include an appealing overview of the contribution.

 - Multiple page presentations are recommended with the possibility to skip or not some of the slides depending of the interactions with the audience.

 - If you do not use your own laptop, check the fonts, formulas and embedded videos formats.
 There might be some cross-operating system issues.
 Use standard fonts and characters and think about saving the equations as images.
 This is particularly important if you are using PowerPoint.

 - For flexibility and clarity of presentation, hyperlinks are encouraged for interactive navigation within the presentation.
 You may use hyperlink text or images to jump to other slides in your presentation and avoiding ordered transitions and going directly to those slides that answer the questions by attendees.

-Papers that fall in the demonstrator category will be presented in dedicated sessions.
-The demonstrators will be exposed at a dedicated exhibition on the site of the World Congress.
-Another site will also be used for large scale demonstrators that need a dedicated infrastructure.
+Papers that fall in the demonstrator category will be presented in dedicated sessions in the Handball room at Palais des Sports.
+Le Manoir du Prince will also be used for large scale demonstrators that need a dedicated infrastructure.
 In other cases the demonstrators will be advantageously presented with similar infrastructure as for interactive sessions.
-You will be contacted by the demonstrator exhibition team in order to prepare the logistics related to the arrival, the storage and exhibition booth for your demonstrator device.
+The demonstrator exhibition team has contacted all authors of demonstrators in order to prepare the logistics related to the arrival, the storage and exhibition booth for your demonstrator device.